Stochastic switching of delayed feedback suppresses oscillations in genetic regulatory systems: Introduction

 \section{Introduction}

 Mathematical models with delays have served profoundly useful in capturing the behavior of complex systems in biology \cite{mackey1977oscillation,bressloff2015frequency,karamched2015delayed,karamched2021delay,bai2022closed,karamched2022delay,godin2022space}, networks \cite{krtolica1994stability}, and control \cite{nilsson1998stochastic}.
-One notable example is delayed negative feedback control of genetic networks, especially transcriptional feedback \cite{ribeiro2010stochastic,gupta2013transcriptional,gupta2014modeling}.
-These systems share the canonical setup of some molecule that autoinhibits its own production with delayed feedback arising from several molecular events that must occur in sequence \cite{vogel1994rna}.
-The behavior of these models for a fixed $\tau$ is rich but well-understood: the amount of delay in feedback crucially determines stability or instability (often to oscillations) in the system \cite{mackey1977oscillation}.
+One notable example is delayed negative feedback control of genetic networks, especially transcriptional feedback \cite{ribeiro2010stochastic,gupta2013transcriptional,gupta2014modeling}. .
+These systems, such as in nF-$\kappa$B \cite{hoffmann2002ikappab} or p53 \cite{geva2006oscillations}, share the canonical setup of some molecule that autoinhibits its own production with delayed feedback arising from several molecular events that must occur in sequence \cite{vogel1994rna}.
+The behavior of these models for a fixed $\tau$ is rich but well-understood: the amount of delay in feedback crucially determines stability or instability (often to oscillations) in the system \cite{mackey1977oscillation,xiong2023physiological}.

-At the scale of molecular machinery associated with genetic regulation, dynamics are also known to be richly stochastic \cite{mcadams1999sa}, with inherent noise in the counts of individual molecules, but also disparate timescales of promotion or inhibitory factors binding and unbinding \cite{bressloff2017stochastic}.
-Putting these two pieces together, there is a natural interest in understanding the emergent dynamics in systems with delayed feedback and stochasticity in biological \cite{schlicht2008delay,galla2009intrinsic,yuan2009stochastic,josic2011stochastic,zavala2014delays,fatehi2020new} and physical systems \cite{ohira2000delayed,klinshov2020mode}.
+At the scale of molecular machinery associated with genetic regulation, dynamics are also known to be richly stochastic \cite{mcadams1999sa,elowitz2002stochastic}, with inherent noise in the counts of individual molecules, but also disparate timescales of promotion or inhibitory factors binding and unbinding \cite{bressloff2017stochastic}.
+Putting these two pieces together, there is a natural interest in understanding the emergent dynamics in systems with delayed feedback and stochasticity in biological \cite{schlicht2008delay,galla2009intrinsic,yuan2009stochastic,josic2011stochastic,zavala2014delays,fatehi2020new,cao2020analytical,potoyan2014dephasing,zambrano2015interplay} and physical systems \cite{ohira2000delayed,klinshov2020mode}.